 Bilbao, Basque Country, Spain

 País Vasco is a unique section of Spain due to its differing culture and languages.
-Basque, or Euskara is the only surviving language isolate in Europe, meaning it is not part of any other language family (such as Romance languages for example).
+Basque, or Euskara, is the only surviving language isolate in Europe, meaning it is not part of any other language family (such as Romance languages for example).
+There are Euskara-speaking regions in southwestern France as well as northern Spain.

 Bilbao-Abando train station stained glass.

-I left for Bilbao at 8 am from Madrid.
+I left for Bilbao at 8 am from Madrid’s Chamartin station.
 The train arrived at the Bilbao-Abando station around 1 pm.
-This gave me the morning to explore the city before my friends arrived from Dijon and Pamplona where they were studying.
+This gave me the afternoon to explore the city before my friends arrived from Dijon and Pamplona where they were studying.
 The Bilbao train station has some stunning glass work and I took a moment to admire it before stepping out into the city.

 Crossing into Casco Viejo from Abando.